Funeral: Imperial Tombs of the Ming and Qing Dynasties

 The Imperial Tombs of the Ming and Qing Dynasties are included as World Heritage Sites.
 The three Imperial Tombs of the Qin dynasty were added in 2000 and 2003.
 The three tombs were all built in the 17th century.
 The tombs have been constructed to memorialize the emperors of the Qing dynasty and their ancestors.
 In tradition, Chinese have followed Feng Shui to build and decorate the interior.
 All of the tombs are strictly made following the superstition of Feng Shui.

 The Imperial Tombs of the Ming and Qing Dynasties clearly show the cultural and architectural tradition that has existed in the area for more than 500 years[citation?].
 In Chinese culture, the tombs were considered as a portal between the world of the living and the dead[citation?].
 Chinese believed that the portal would divide the soul into two parts.
-The half of the soul would go to heaven, and the other half would remain within the physical body.
+One half of the soul would go to heaven, and the other half would remain within the physical body.

 Mutes and professional mourners

-From about 1600 to 1914 Europe had two professions that have almost entirely disappeared.
+From about 1600 to 1914, Europe had two professions that have almost entirely disappeared.
 The mute appears in art quite frequently, but in literature is probably best known from Dickens's Oliver Twist (1837–1839).
 Oliver is working for Mr Sowerberry when characterised thus: "There's an expression of melancholy in his face, my dear... which is very interesting.
 He would make a delightful mute, my love."
-And in Martin Chuzzlewit (1842–1844), Moult, the undertaker, states: "This promises to be one of the most impressive funerals,...no limitation of expense...I have orders to put on my whole establishment of mutes, and mutes come very dear, Mr Pecksniff".
+In Martin Chuzzlewit (1842–1844), Moult, the undertaker, states: "This promises to be one of the most impressive funerals,...no limitation of expense...I have orders to put on my whole establishment of mutes, and mutes come very dear, Mr Pecksniff".

 The main function of a funeral mute was to stand around at funerals with a sad, pathetic face.
 A symbolic protector of the deceased, the mute would usually stand near the door of the home or church.
 In Victorian times, mutes would wear somber clothing including black cloaks, top hats with trailing hatbands, and gloves.

-The professional mourner, generally a woman, would shriek and wail (often while clawing her face and tearing at her clothing), to encourage others to weep.
+The professional mourner, generally a woman, would shriek and wail, often while clawing her face and tearing at her clothing, to encourage others to weep.
 Records document forms of professional mourning from Ancient Greece.
-The 2003 award-winning Philippine comedy Crying Ladies revolves around the lives of three women who are part-time professional mourners for the Chinese-Filipino community in Manila's Chinatown.
-According to the film, the Chinese use professional mourners to help expedite the entry of a deceased loved one's soul into heaven by giving the impression that he or she was a good and loving person, well-loved by many.
+The 2003 Philippine comedy Crying Ladies revolves around the lives of three women who are part-time professional mourners for the Chinese-Filipino community in Manila's Chinatown.

 State funeral

-High-ranking national figures such as heads of state, prominent politicians, military figures, national heroes and eminent cultural figures may be offered state funerals.
+High-ranking national figures, such as heads of state, prominent politicians, military figures, national heroes and eminent cultural figures, may be offered state funerals.